RJMathis/crafthats/PITCHME.md

 Note:
 Scalability (search in backend)
-More robust data (Handle all data from api's even if the data needed was missing) Libraries (Fuse.io etc)
+More robust data (Handle all data from api's even if the data needed was missing) Cron jobs implementation to update or import new data Libraries (Fuse.io etc)
 ---